Grahams Grove, Penhorn, Westphal & Main Active Transportation Connections

 Dartmouth East Active Transportation Project

 Another active transportation project is currently taking place adjacent to the Grahams Grove, Penhorn, Westphal & Main study area.
 The objective of the Dartmouth East Active Transportation Project is to design cycling infrastructure along Woodlawn Road, Valleyfield Road, Mount Edward Road, Caledonia Road and Breeze Drive.
-These roadways were identified in the Active Transportation Priorities Plan to better connect residential neighborhoods to important destinations along Main Street and Portland Street as well as the Nova Scotia Community College (NSCC) and Woodlawn High School.
-Public engagement was completed in December, 2022, which included presenting concept designs for feedback.
+These roadways were identified in the Active Transportation Priorities Plan to better connect residential neighbourhoods to important destinations along Main Street and Portland Street as well as the Nova Scotia Community College (NSCC) and Woodlawn High School.
+Public engagement was completed in December 2022, which included presenting concept designs for feedback.

 Context